Federal Democratic Republic of Ethiopia

 GOVERNMENT AND POLITICAL CONDITIONS

 Ethiopia is a federal republic under the 1994 constitution.
 The executive branch includes a president, Council of State, and Council of Ministers.
 Executive power resides with the prime minister.
 There is a bicameral parliament; national legislative elections were held in 2005.
 The judicial branch comprises federal and regional courts.

 Political parties include the Ethiopian People's Revolutionary Democratic Front (EPRDF), the Coalition for Unity and Democracy (CUD), the United Ethiopian Democratic Forces (UEDF), and other small parties.
 Suffrage is universal at age 18.

+In 2003, Ethiopia continued its transition from a unitary to a federal system of government.
 The EPRDF-led government of Prime Minister Meles Zenawi has promoted a policy of ethnic federalism, devolving significant powers to regional, ethnically based authorities.
 Ethiopia today has 9 semi-autonomous administrative regions and two special city administrations (Addis Ababa and Dire Dawa), which have the power to raise their own revenues.
-Under the present government, Ethiopians enjoy wider, albeit circumscribed, political freedom than ever before in Ethiopia’s history.
+Under the present government, Ethiopians enjoy wider, albeit circumscribed, political freedom than ever before in Ethiopia's history.